Xfinity Router or Modem Blinking Orange Light – Causes and Fixes

 • Overload on the network from high traffic.

-Check the Xfinity outage map to see if there are any reported issues in your neighborhood.
+Check the Xfinity app or the Xfinity outage map to see if there are any reported issues in your neighborhood.
 You can also try contacting Xfinity support for outage information.

 Faulty Hardware

-Sometimes a router blinking orange is the result of a hardware problem with the router itself or a connected modem/gateway.
+Sometimes a gateway blinking yellow/amber is the result of a hardware problem with the gateway itself or a connected modem/gateway.
 Issues like:

 • Overheating